Yuxin-Zhang-Jasmine/guided-diffusion-ultrasound/README.md

 ## Other notes:
 #### Environment
-- .sif in this repository is newer than that in the guided-diffusion repository.
-The new one has an h5py python package for loading the ultrasound datasets
+- environment.yml (tested on HPC) (has an h5py python package for loading the ultrasound datasets)

-- environment.yml (tested on HPC) corresponds to the .sif file
 #### The way to check the parameters of a specific layer
 For example, we have a model loaded from torchvison
 ```